Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: First-principles theory of elasticity

 and the second term is used to ensure the translational invariance of crystals.
 In order to have a smooth and accurate interpolation of dynamical matrix and phonon dispersions, the resulting short-range IFC matrix $\Phi^{\mathcal{S}}(\mathbf{R}_{l})$ are required to be localized in real space.
 This can be achieved by minimizing the summation of the absolute values of $\Phi^{\mathcal{S}}(\mathbf{R}_l)$ with respect to $\Lambda$ as~\cite{royo2021,ponce2023}

 where $\Vert\cdots\Vert_1$ represents the $\ell_1$-norm (or Manhanttan distance) and the asterisk means the self-interaction terms are excluded.
 We use the optimal $\Lambda$ that minimizes Eq.~\eqref{eq:sum_IFC_SR} to calculate the long-range part of dynamical matrix and interpolate phonon dispersions shown in Sec.~\ref{results}, whose value depends on the material of interest and the included multipolar terms.
 However, in the case of elastic tensor calculations using short-circuit boundary conditions, $\Lambda$ needs to be small such that it only removes the macroscopic $\mathbf{G=0}$ component of the long-range Coulomb interaction.
 The optimal $\Lambda$ obtained from Eq.~\eqref{eq:sum_IFC_SR} generally will be too large, which removes a certain portion of short-range components of Coulomb interactions as well.
-Therefore, to obtain the short-circuit elastic tensor we minimize the spread of the IFCs in Eq.~\eqref{eq:sum_IFC_SR} with the only $\mathbf{G=0}$ taken into account to find the optimal value of $\Lambda$.
+Therefore, to obtain the short-circuit elastic tensor we minimize the sum of short-range IFCs in Eq.~\eqref{eq:sum_IFC_SR} with the only $\mathbf{G=0}$ taken into account to find the optimal value of $\Lambda$.
 We find and show in Sec.~\ref{results} that the elastic tensor is not very sensitive to the choice of the range separation parameters.
+The removal of such $\mathbf{G=0}$ component is also consistent with the DFPT formulation of elastic tensor, which excludes the macroscopic Hartree, local pseudopotential, and Ewald terms~\cite{stengel2013}.

 Importantly, the multipole tensors of low-symmetry solids are not guaranteed to be symmetric when permuting the direction of phonon perturbation with the direction of the induced multipolar response.
 For instance, the Born effective charge tensor in low-symmetry crystals is not always a symmetric matrix if their Wyckoff positions do not respect certain site symmetry constraints~\cite{cockayne2000,zhou2019-2}.
 This will lead to the non-hermiticity of the long-range part of dynamical matrix.
 However, we insist that the \emph{total} dynamical matrix should always be hermitian~\cite{powell1970,martin1971,scheringer1974} but might not be in practice due to numerical reasons.
 To guarantee hermiticity, the following permutation symmetry of total IFCs must be satisfied: $\Phi^{0l}_{\kappa\alpha,\kappa'\beta}=\Phi^{l0}_{\kappa'\beta,\kappa\alpha}$, which should always hold as a result of the commutativity of the derivatives of a crystal potential.
 Furthermore, the on-site (self-interaction) term $\Phi^{0}_{\kappa\alpha,\kappa\beta}$ that is determined from the translation invariance Eq.~\eqref{eq:ti_2nd} thus becomes~\cite{martin1971,scheringer1974}